decentralized-identity/keri/docs/Glossary.md

 #### Composable text and binary representation streaming protocol
 (new invention)\
 {TBW prio 1}

+#### Duplicitous event log
+Or DEL.
+This is a record of _inconsistent_ event messages produced by a given controller or witness with respect to a given `KERL`.
+The duplicitous events are indexed to the corresponding event in a KERL.
+A duplicitous event is represented by a set of two or more provably mutually inconsistent event messages with respect to a KERL.
+Each `juror` keeps a duplicitous event log (DEL) for each controller and all designated witness with respect to a KERL.
+Any validator may confirm duplicity by examining a DEL.

 #### Generic classes self certifying identifiers
 (new invention)\